rezdm/Argus.cpp/README.md

 (installation scripts should take care of this, but not tested)

-Install should also run on SysV, init.rc and Solaris SMF
+Install should also run on SysV, init.rc for FreeBSD and Solaris SMF -- see folder [services](https://github.com/rezdm/Argus.cpp/tree/main/services).

 ## Uninstall
 ```